armanmaurya/nva/README.md

 ## Features
 - Prints directory trees with indentation and Unicode symbols
-- Colors directories blue and files green for easy distinction
+- Colors directories blue and files green for easy distinction (only in terminal output)
 - Supports filtering hidden files and directories (like `.git`)
 - Adjustable max depth for traversal (`--depth` or `-d`)
 - Option to show or hide hidden files/directories with `-a`/`--all`
 - Fast and cross-platform (Rust)
-- Search for files or directories by name with `-s`/`--search`
+- Search for files or directories by name with `--find <PATTERN>`
+- Export tree output to a file (plain text, no color)
+- Print file contents with syntax highlighting for supported languages
+- Unified output logic: same tree format for terminal and file

 ## Installation